ttlew/conversation/dialog-slots.md

 ![Shows that two slots are filled, and the service prompts for the remaining one.](images/pass-in-info.png)

 Slots make it possible for the service to answer follow-up questions without having to re-establish the user's goal.
 For example, a user might ask for a weather forecast, then ask a follow-up question about weather in another location or on a different day.
 If you save the required forecast variables, such as location and day, in slots, then if a user asks a follow-up question with new variable values, you can overwrite the slot values with the new values provided, and give a response that reflects the new information.
+(For more information about how to call an external service from a dialog, see [Making programmatic calls from a dialog node](dialog-actions.html)).

 ![Shows someone asking for a weather forecast, and then following up with a question about weather for a different location and time.](images/follow-up.png)